Is payment required to start?

 Pace, transfers, scenic buffers, walking load, weather, payments, language, and hotel-area logic are checked together.

-If deeper design is useful, we explain the planning gap before asking you to continue.
+If deeper design or agency operation is useful, we explain the planning gap before asking you to continue.

-Contact details are used to answer the route question, not to create a noisy sales chain.
+Contact details are used to answer the planning question, not to create a noisy agency sales chain.

 If flights, dates, walking comfort, or seasonal context are unclear, we say that plainly.

-If one useful verdict solves the problem, there is no need to force the traveler into a bigger service.
+If one useful review solves the problem, there is no need to force the traveler into a bigger service.

 Example: a 10-day China route with Beijing, Zhangjiajie, and Shanghai, plus concern about trains, payment apps, and whether the mountain stop is too rushed.